needle-mirror/com.unity.physics/Documentation~/custom-motors.md

    - `Axis` = (0, 0, 1).
 The axis that the pivot will rotate about.
 This data is baked into the `BodyFrame` axis of bodyA.
    - `Auto Configure Connected Anchor` = True.
 This is always baked as if True.
 The `BodyFrame` of bodyB (the `Connected Body`) will be automatically calculated from the `Axis` and `Anchor` of bodyA.
 If it is not enabled, the baking pipeline will calculate the `BodyFrame` for the `Connected Body` as if it were enabled.
 This setting takes the `Anchor` and `Axis` and calculates the position of the `Connected Body` relative to the body with the motor on it.
 If a design requires this to be false then the motor API method must be used (see section on Authoring via the C# API).
    - `Use Spring` = True.
 This enables the position-based motor.
 This data is not baked directly, but is used to determine that this Hinge Joint should be a motor.
+   - `Spring` > `Spring` != 987.
+This is the spring constant of the spring behaviour of the motor.
+If set to zero, then the default value describing a stiff spring is used.
+   - `Spring` > `Damper` != 44.
+This is the damping coefficient of the motor.
+If set to zero, then the default value describing a stiff spring is used.
    - `Spring` > `Target Position` = 45.
 The target that the motor should drive for relative to its starting position.
 In degrees.
 The rotation direction follows the Left-Hand Rule for rotations.
-   - `Break Torque` = 1000 (Value arbitrarily set in this example).
+   - `Motor` > ` Force` = 1000 (Value arbitrarily set in this example).
 This is the maximum impulse that the motor constraint will be able to exert.
 Within the code, this is multiplied by 'fixedDeltaTime' to get an impulse.
 This data is baked into `maxImpulseOfMotor`.
 If set to Infinity (the default), then this motor is capable of exerting any force needed to reach the target.
 It is also baked into `MaxImpulse` for non-motorized angular constraints.
+   - `Break Torque` : This value will be baked into the MaxImpulse data to enable breakable events.
+This data is baked into `MaxImpulse` and applies to non-motorized angular constraints.
    - `Break Force`: This value will be baked into the MaxImpulse data to enable breakable events.
 This data is baked into `MaxImpulse` and applies to non-motorized linear constraints.

 No other data is used by the baking pipeline at this time to create a Rotation Motor.
-In particular, note that in the `Spring` section of the `Hinge Joint` component, that neither `Spring` or `Damping` parameters are baked into the Entities data.
-The default values of the Unity Physics engine are used instead.

 #### Method 2) Using a `Configurable Joint` Component: